eegsynth/eegsynth/module/keyboard/README.md

 Keyboard module
 ===============

-The purpose of this module is to receive input MIDI commands from a keyboard, e.g. a digital piano.
-The key press events are translated into a control value representing the pitch.
-The force with which the key is pressed is send as trigger.
+The purpose of this module is to receive and send input MIDI commands from/to a keyboard such as a digital piano.
+This implementation has been tested with a [Yamaha P95](http://usa.yamaha.com/products/musical-instruments/keyboards/digitalpianos/p_series/p-95_color_variation/).

+The MIDI commands received from the piano corresponding to keys that are pressed are translated into a single control value representing the pitch.
+The force with which the key is pressed is send as trigger for each of the keys.
 Both the control value and the trigger are send to the REDIS buffer.
-It is possible to filter on key presses and/or key releases.
+You can filter on key press and release events.

+The MIDI commands that should be send to the piano correspond to pubsub messages from the REDIS buffer.

 ## Requirements

-The MIDI keyboard should be connected to the USB port.
+The keyboard should be connected with a bidirectional MIDI-to-USB cable.
 The REDIS buffer should be running.

 ## Software Requirements